zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To refine a pre-trained language model for more accurate sentiment analysis on product reviews.

 2. Process:

-\item Adding Prefixes: Trainable prefix vectors are added to each layer of the Transformer model.
+   - Adding Prefixes: Trainable prefix vectors are added to each layer of the Transformer model.
 These prefixes act like virtual token embeddings tailored to the sentiment analysis task.
-\item Training Method: A Multi-Layer Perceptron (MLP) function is used to optimize these prefixes, mapping a smaller matrix to the parameter matrix of prefixes for stable training.
+   - Training Method: A Multi-Layer Perceptron (MLP) function is used to optimize these prefixes, mapping a smaller matrix to the parameter matrix of prefixes for stable training.

 3. Application: The model, with optimized prefixes, is deployed to analyze customer reviews on an e-commerce platform, categorizing them into positive, negative, or neutral sentiments.